xz3420/Scientific-Computation/README.md

 Project2: Data Structure Optimization and Graph Analysis \
 Project3: 3D Data Compression and Chaotic System Analysis \
 (Note: Small errors may exist)

+The codes and report are private.
+For access please email: zxy2394028190@outlook.com